bowenwu0905/Movie_Ticketing_System/README.md

 there are multiple relationships among domain objects.
 For theater and movie, they are many-to-many relationship and is combined by section.
 In each section, is uses theater_id and movie_id as foreign key, so it is one-to-many relationship to movie and theater.
 Section and ticket is one-to-one relationship, each section is related to a ticket and each ticket is related to a section.

 ## enumeration_description:
-there is one enum in this project: Type, which refers to the movie types, including **drama, romance, thriller, comedy, documentary**.
+there is one enum in this project: **Type**, which refers to the movie types, including **drama, romance, thriller, comedy, documentary**.

 ## user_interface_requirements:
 **For audiences:**